aungthanlwin/aungthanlwin.github.io/portfolio.markdown

 * * *

-[Techace Innovation Pte Ltd (2010 - 2013)](http://www.techace.com/) **<span style="color: green;">Software Engineer </span>**
+[**Techace Innovation Pte Ltd (2010 - 2013)**](http://www.techace.com/) **<span style="color: green;">Software Engineer </span>**

 [//]: # (![]({{site.baseurl}}/images/portfolio/techace.png))

 My first job working with an English Speaking Company owner, a Singaporean as well as a project manager for the projects.
 I had a great experience and also cheerful working colleagues from my country and from other countries.
 Company offered me to work in Singapore and since then I have been spending most of my time out of my country.At first, it was not so easy for me to communicate in English as it had never been a medium of my communication but my personal interest in English language helped me to some extent.
+I worked mainly with Microsoft Technologies focusing on application development and deployment across different domains like Accounting, HR and Document Management Systems.

 * * *